osxmidi/SFZero-X/README.md

 ------------

-SFZero-X is based on a fork of the [original SFZero by Steve Folta] (https://github.com/stevefolta/SFZero)
+SFZero-X is based on a fork of the [original SFZero by Steve Folta] (https://github.com/stevefolta/SFZero) and an additional fork from https://github.com/altalogix/SFZero